India has joined 100-metre building demolition club: Foreign brain behind Noida twin tower success | Headlines

 Brinkman said the whole process for demolishing the Noida twin towers took 12 seconds.

-He said the team's first priority was to ensure that there were no injuries to people during the implosion and no structural damages caused to any of the buildings around.
+He said the team's first priority was to ensure that there were no injuries to people during the implosion and no structural damage caused to any of the buildings around.

 He added that very few buildings taller than 100 metres have been demolished in a controlled manner across the world.